Towerism/pp6/README.md

 choosing registers t0-t2 as fallback registers is that it is easier to spot those registers when reading the assembly.
 Register allocation using Live Variable Analysis is almost finished.
-The actual CFG algorithm is fully implemented, there is just some minor tweaks to be made in `mips.cc` such as only spilling global variables upon function return.
+The actual CFG algorithm is fully implemented, there are just some minor tweaks to be made in `mips.cc`.

 ## Live Variable Analysis
 Live variable analysis is implemented in `cfg.cc`, `mips.cc`, `codegen.cc`,